LiuElvin/eBay_ML_Challenge/README.md

 This year, we were asked to build a model that can accurately extract and label the named entities in the dataset of item titles on eBay.

+Most of our work was done on Google Colab, so the model in the `models` folder is just one of the many models we went through.
+There's a decent bit of sensitive information in the keys so that's the only model I'll have uploaded.

 Our team, `jookisthebest` placed **12th place** out of **887 teams** and 1439 participants.

 <p align="left">